 Keep in touch: It’s also a good idea for team leaders to be proactive about staying in touch.
 Some people tend to feel isolated and ‘out of the loop’ quite quickly if they are not used to remote working.
 Don’t leave someone working home alone all week before you check in to see how they’re getting on.
 Many remote teams have regular, daily video calls (sometimes called ‘standups’) to let each other know what they’re working on.
 Encouraging everyone to post regular short updates and comments on tools like Slack can also help people feel connected through the day.
 And video calls don’t have to be just for work.
 Video coffee breaks or lunches together can help provide some more relaxed, social time.
 (If you’ve looking for a long-term solution to help remote workers avoid isolation, myworkhive runs a free, virtual coworking community, bringing together a global group of people who all work remotely.)

 Hopefully these tips will help your team embrace the move to working from home, whatever the situation.
 Even if you don’t need remote working to cope with an emergency, it can offer significant business benefits, from cutting office costs to improving staff retention.
 Numerous surveys show that staff often value remote working highly.
 For example, one survey by Owl Labs found that around one third of staff would be happy to have a pay cut if it meant they could work from home regularly.
 In the same survey, 71% of remote workers said they were happy in their jobs, compared with just 55% of on-site staff.
+(Additional statistics on remote working can be found on this Career Wiki page.)
 So for many reasons, it might be time to consider taking your team remote.